Eagles-Buccaneers analysis: Porous defense, key mistakes doom the Birds in 33-16 defeat

 Tampa Bay rattled off 24 unanswered points to start the game, finishing three of its first four drives with touchdowns.
 The Eagles’ lone stop during that sequence was washed away by a muffed punt by Cooper DeJean, setting the Bucs up deep in Eagles territory and leading to a 1-yard touchdown run by Baker Mayfield on a zone read.

-Against a Buccaneers team that often uses three-receiver sets, Eagles defensive coordinator Vic Fangio reverted to the four-man defensive fronts the group had previously struggled to stop the run out of on Sunday with shaky results.
-Tampa Bay averaged 6.1 yards per rushing attempt in the first half, including a 17-yard rush from Bucs running back Rachaad White on the second play of the team’s opening drive.
-The Eagles fared slightly better in the second half, but the Bucs still finished with 111 rushing yards on 26 attempts.
+Against a Buccaneers team that often uses three-receiver sets, Eagles defensive coordinator Vic Fangio reverted to the four-man defensive fronts the group had previously struggled to stop the run out of on Sunday, with shaky results.
+Tampa Bay averaged 6.1 yards per rushing attempt in the first half, including a 17-yard rush from running back Rachaad White on the second play of the team’s opening drive.
+The Eagles fared slightly better in the second half, but the Bucs still finished with 111 rushing yards on 25 attempts.

 Tampa had plenty of success through the air as well.
-Mayfield finished the first half 22-for-33 with 237 passing yards and two touchdown throws with the Bucs consistently exploiting matchups for Mike Evans and Chris Godwin by lining the two receivers up in the slot.
+Mayfield finished the first half 22-for-33 with 237 passing yards and two touchdown throws, with the Bucs consistently exploiting matchups for Mike Evans and Chris Godwin by lining up the two receivers in the slot.
 Evans scored the opening touchdown from a slot alignment matched up against C.J.
 Gardner-Johnson, breaking free from the Eagles safety in the back of the end zone for a 2-yard score.
 Evans finished with eight catches for 94 yards and the score while Godwin had six catches for 69 yards.

 The Bucs’ second series came down to a poor tackling effort from Avonte Maddox, who whiffed on an underneath completion to Godwin in space.
 Godwin gained 28 yards on the play to get the Bucs into Eagles territory.